Graduate School

 Graduate Program of Study

-The student’s doctoral program of study is formulated and approved subject to departmental policies at a formal meeting of his or her doctoral committee.
+The student's doctoral program of study is formulated and approved subject to departmental policies at a formal meeting of their doctoral committee.
 The committee is comprised of a minimum of five members of the graduate faculty, including two from the major department and a representative of the Graduate Council.
 If a minor is declared, it must consist of at least 18 credits (15 credits for an integrated minor) and the committee must include a member from the minor department.
-All committee members must be on the graduate faculty with appropriate authorization to serve on the student’s committee.
+All committee members must be on the graduate faculty with appropriate authorization to serve on the student's committee.

 Doctoral students must complete the program of study in consultation with their advisory committee.
 This signed plan must be submitted to the Graduate School by the end of the fifth term of study.